This is my Pinterest Review from 2012, when Pinterest first started.

-You may or may not have heard, but there is a new social media site called Pinterest.
+You may or may not have heard, but there is a social media site called Pinterest.
 Unlike other social media sites where the main focus is to build a profile, with Pinterest, the emphasis is on “pinning” pictures that interest you to your various pin boards (hence the name Pinterest).
 From there, you can vote up pinned pictures, or make comments.
 Getting started with Pinterest is easy, but getting in is not quite as simple.
+Here’s my Pinterest Review.

-First off, the only way to get on Pinterest is through an invite from someone already on Pinterest.
-Once you get your invite, you can use either your Facebook, or Twitter account to set up a new Pinterest account.
-Once you have logged in, you can upload a picture to serve as the avatar for your profile.
+When Pinterest first started, the only way to get on Pinterest was through an invite from someone already on Pinterest.
+Once you get your invite, you could use either your Facebook, or Twitter account to set up a new Pinterest account.
+Once you have logged in, you could upload a picture to serve as the avatar for your profile.
 From there you are taken to a listing of default “pin boards” where you can start pinning up pictures immediately to get you going (ex.
 Pictures of Me, Things I Love, etc.).
 You can even make up your own pin boards, and pin pictures to them as well.
 There are several categories to choose from, such as Art, Fitness, and Sports.
 There’s even an Other category if you still can’t find a category that would fit your picture.
 Surprisingly enough, Pinterest is not limited to just pinning pictures.
 You can also pin videos as well.
 So if you have a favorite video that you would like to share with others, just go ahead, and pin it up.

-Here’s where it gets interesting for those who are doing marketing, and looking for a new avenue to market your products (for those who haven’t figured out some ideas already).
+Here’s where it gets interesting for those who are doing marketing (and why I’m doing a pinterest review), and looking for a new avenue to market your products (for those who haven’t figured out some ideas already).
 Pinterest also has a Gifts category that is sectioned off according to price.
 Therefore, if you are looking to market a low, or high dollar item, then doing so on Pinterest is a possibility.
 Please keep in mind that spamming the site will get this feature shut down eventually, so please utilize this feature with wisdom, and some degree of moderation.

 Here are some ideas of how you can use Pinterest to market your products: